The endorsement process has three stages:

-- A brief narrative of learning for Domain 1 and 2: (view a narrative checklist)
+- A brief outline narrative of learning for Domain 1 and experience Domain 2: (view an outline narrative checklist)

-- Provide the hours of training you received specific to the population for which you are seeking endorsement (birth to age 5, birth to age 3, or ages 3 to 5) from classes, workshops, conferences, and specialized training courses according to the eight knowledge domains.
+- Provide the hours of didactic training related to the 0-5 population from college classes, workshops, conferences, and specialized training programs according to the eight knowledge areas.

 - If you completed a two- to three-year IFECMH training program, you must still submit the learning narrative for both Domains 1 and 2.
 You may reference the certificate in each knowledge area A through H.